ddttom/ContentID/README.md

 # ContentID

 A distributed digital identity system for content verification that enables AI systems to distinguish between verified and unverified information.
-Built as a dual-interface Electron application providing both local desktop and web-accessible interfaces with shared state functionality.
+Built as a modern Node.js web application with HTTP/2 support and comprehensive security features.

 ## Core Features